U.S. charges Scottish man over fake tweets that hurt stocks

 Muddy Waters and Citron, which is run by the investor Andrew Left, said at the time that the suspect tweets were not theirs.

-Knowles Corp bought Audience on July 1.
-Audience, Sarepta and Twitter Inc are not accused of wrongdoing.
+Knowles Corp (KN.N) bought Audience on July 1.
+Audience, Sarepta and Twitter Inc (TWTR.N) are not accused of wrongdoing.

 The criminal case is U.S. v.
 Craig, U.S. District Court, Northern District of California, No. 15-cr-00517.